des-labs/des-tasks/base-images/Readme.md

 Base images
 ============================

-The base images must be built **before running the deployment script** (at least until they are properly integrated into the reproducible build workflow, at which time this message will be removed).
+The base images are required by several Docker images used by DESaccess that require the `easyaccess` package.
+They are automatically built via the `https://gitlab.com/des-labs/deployment/-/tree/master/apps/desaccess/common/build/scripts/prebuild.sh` hook script that is executed by the deployment script.
+Use the following sequence to build them manually.

 First build the Oracle client base image:
 ```